Silica price December 2025 and outlook (see chart below)

 Business Analytiq assumes no responsibility or liability for any errors or omissions in the content of this site.
 The information contained in this site is provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness, or timeliness.

-This post is a summary of the Silica or Silicon dixoide price developments.
-The price developments of Silica are expressed in US$ prices converted FX rates applicable at the time when the price was valid.
-Silica price index developments are calculated from multiple separate sources of data to ensure statistical accuracy.
+This post is a summary of the Silica sands price developments.
+The price developments of Silica sands are expressed in US$ prices converted FX rates applicable at the time when the price was valid.
+Silica sands price index developments are calculated from multiple separate sources of data to ensure statistical accuracy.

-The outlook for Silica prices, on the second tab, is generated from different inputs including:
+The outlook for Silica sands prices, on the second tab, is generated from different inputs including:

-• Very recent price developments of immediate cost drivers of Silica prices
+• Very recent price developments of immediate cost drivers of Silica sands prices

-• Market futures for both cost drives and feedstocks of Silica prices
+• Market futures for both cost drives and feedstocks of Silica sands prices

-• Adjustment of current supply/demand imbalances in the Silica market
+• Adjustment of current supply/demand imbalances in the Silica sands market

 • Longer term trends in likely demand conditions